techidaily/site-win11-tips/source/_posts/how-to-fix-the-audacity-error-code-9999-in-windows-1110.md

  Audacity users have confirmed disabling Host Intrusion Protection in Kaspersky antivirus (security) software fixes error 9999\.
 Host Intrusion Protection is a feature that regulates apps’ activities in Windows 11/10\.
 That component is enabled by default in Kaspersky security software.

  Do you have Kaspersky security software installed on your PC?
 If so, look for and disable a**Host Intrusion Protection** setting in that software.
-This[Kaspersky online help page](https://support.kaspersky.com/KESWin/11.5.0/en-US/128217.htm) tells you how to disable that feature in Endpoint Security for Windows.
+This [Kaspersky online help page](https://support.kaspersky.com/KESWin/11.5.0/en-US/128217.htm) tells you how to disable that feature in Endpoint Security for Windows.
 Or move Audacity to a Trusted app group in that software.

 ## 6\.
 Disable Third-Party Antivirus Shields